-The world of driving rehab is riddled with credentials – SCDCM, CDRS, DRS.
+The world of driving rehab is riddled with credentials – SCDCM, CDRS, DRS, and more.
 Does any of it make a difference?
 Let us help decipher these driving rehab credentials.

 Driver Rehabilitation Specialist (DRS)

-Driver Rehabilitation Specialist (DRS) is a general term that may be applied by anyone with advanced training in driver rehab.
+Driver rehabilitation specialist (DRS) is a general term that may be used by anyone with training in driver rehab.
 Currently, there are no requirements that define when someone may or may not use this title.
 After completing Adaptive Mobility’s Part 1 & 2 Courses, most are confident with using the title DRS.

 Specialty Certification in Driving & Community Mobility (SCDCM)

 SCDCM is the American Occupational Therapy Associations (AOTA) Specialty Certification in Driving & Community Mobility.
 This is a certification specifically for occupational therapy practitioners.
-An OT with this credential has passed a rigorous peer review and provided multiple examples of evidence demonstrate advanced knowledge & practice focused on driving & community mobility.
-The SCDCM, along with the other specialty certifications, is currently portfolio-based but is going through a review & revision.
+An OT with this credential has passed a rigorous peer review and provided multiple examples of evidence demonstrating advanced knowledge & practice focused on driving.
+This credential is offered by the American Occupational Therapy Association.
+This process is currently being redesigned (2020).
 We may see this distinction grow and change into an examination based credential in the future.

 “Occupational therapy practitioners who hold AOTA’s Specialty Certification in Driving and Community Mobility (SCDCM, SCDCM-A) are formally recognized for engaging in a voluntary process of ongoing professional development and for translating that development into improved outcomes for clients.
 Occupational therapy practitioners with AOTA’s Specialty Certification in Driving and Community Mobility have met the criteria delineated for a specialized practitioner by successfully completing a peer-reviewed process that includes: demonstration of relevant experience, a reflective portfolio, & ongoing professional development.” – American Occupational Therapy Association